-3.1.7 RS-485 Interface Terminated or Unterminated
+3.1.7 RS-485 INTERFACE TERMINATED OR UNTERMINATED

 Some distortion on the twisted-pair line may be caused by impedance mismatch from the different devices connected to the line.
-To help eliminate this type of distortion, the RS-485 interface can be terminated with a resistor network at the receiver input pins (RXA and RXB) via switch S2.
+To help eliminate this type of distortion, terminate the RS-485 interface with a resistor network at the receiver input pins (RXA and RXB) via switch S2.
 When S2 is placed in the "TERM" position, the resistor network is connected across the line.
 When S2 is placed in the "UNTERM" position, no connection to the resistor network is made and the line is not terminated.